 Rotary International is the world’s first service club.
-Founded more than 100 years ago, Rotary’s membership now exceeds 1.2 million.
-There are more than 34,000 clubs in over 200 geographical regions worldwide.
+Founded by Paul Harris more than 100 years ago, Rotary’s membership now exceeds 1.2 million people.
+There are more than 35,000 clubs in over 200 geographical regions worldwide.
 The men and women of the Montgomery/Rocky Hill Rotary Club are your friends, neighbors and business associates.

 Through generous volunteer efforts, Rotarians work to improve the lives of members of communities in their hometowns, in their nation and overseas by providing disaster relief, promoting clean water projects, eradicating polio and other diseases, combating hunger, offering job training, and supporting educational and literacy programs.

 The name “Rotary” came from the practice of the early clubs of “rotating” their meetings from business-to-business each week.
 Rotary’s gearwheel symbolizes the name and represents the “meshing” of Rotary with other organizations for useful purpose.
 Rotary works to bring together people of all races, faiths and political views.
-Membership is based upon one representative for each business or profession to ensure a wide representation for community projects.
-Since its charter, the Rotary Club of Princeton has been a member of Rotary International.
-Rotary International has had a special relationship with the United Nations for more than a half century.
+Originally, membership was restricted so that there was only one representative for each business or profession to ensure a wide representation for community projects.
+While that restriction no longer exists in Rotary today, there are guidelines in place to insure that a club's membership respresent a diversity of business interest within the community.